Insurance Provider: Gameday Insurance (Aviva Insurance Company of Canada)

-Last year, GBC had a $3 Million sub limit on Abuse coverage, and now the sub limit is $1 Million.
-GBC’s staff and board of directors did a thorough risk assessment when determining how to balance the cost of the premium, and managing the many types of risk and coverage that GBC requires.
+The sub limit on Abuse coverage is $1 Million.
+GymBC’s staff and Board of Directors previously went through a thorough risk assessment when determining how to balance the cost of the premium, and managing the many types of risk and coverage that GymBC requires.

 Directors and Officers (D&O) Policy

 This insurance provides the Insured with coverage for claims made as a result of the Insured Party’s wrongful acts including any negligent acts, errors or omissions committed in their insured capacity as a Director, Officer, or trustee, as well as any other matter claimed against them solely by reason of their serving in such insured capacity.
 This coverage includes Employment Practices Liability Coverage.

 - Limits for GymBC’s D&O policy is $3 M, which does not extend to member clubs.

 - GymBC member clubs have access to $3 M of Errors and Omissions/Wrongful Acts coverage as a part of the General Liability policy that does not include coverage for Employment Practices Liability.

 - GymBC member clubs can obtain this coverage by contacting email@example.com

 All individuals registered with Gymnastics BC receive coverage for accidents occurring during classes, practice and competition.
 This includes participants, coaches, judges, facilitators and supporters.
 Accident insurance only provides coverage in situations where an injury takes place as a result of an accident during a sanctioned gymnastic activity.

 GymBC’s Sport Accident Policy is excess coverage only and does not provide primary medical insurance.
 It applies over and above coverage provided by government (BC Medical Services Plan – MSP) whether the Insured is enrolled in such a plan or not.